Removing barriers and increasing capacity

-Regina’s Victoria Avenue has over 40,000 vehicles traveling on it per day.
-As a primary entrance into the city and connection to some of the busiest commercial properties, it holds great value to our community.
+Regina’s Victoria Avenue has over 40,000 vehicles traveling on it every day.
+As a primary entrance into the city and connection to some of the busiest commercial properties, it holds great value to the community.
 Traffic is contained to only four lanes, and major congestion and delays are common.
 Large intersections and high traffic volumes create safety risks for pedestrians and discourage alternative transportation.
+It could stand an update.